padmick/tomorrowlandwiki/archive/vouchers2019.md

 **Airport Shuttles to Dreamville**

 There are shuttles from Brussels Airport to Dreamville on Thursday and Monday. €19 for a single trip (€38 return).
-These shuttles run continuously throughout Thursday and morning - so don't worry if you have an early flight!
+These shuttles run continuously all day Thursday and Monday - so don't worry if you have an early flight!

 # Dreamville Extras